Nitrokey/nitrokey-documentation/nitrokey3/windows/piv.rst

 2: Generate a Certificate Signing Request (CSR)
 -----------------------------------------------

-This step generates a certificate for the key in the authentication slot. ``pivy-tool req-cert 9A -n 'Nitro Test' -u "nitro@test.nitrokey.com" -T user-auth``
+This step generates a certificate for the key in the authentication slot. ``pivy-tool -n 'Nitro Test' -u "nitro@test.nitrokey.com" -T user-auth req-cert 9A``

 The ``Nitro Test`` username and the ``nitro@test.nitrokey.com`` email address must be changed to own values.